Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Based on this game's moneyline, the Diamondbacks' implied win probability is 53.5%.
+- The Diamondbacks have been victorious in 34, or 45.9%, of the 74 contests they have been chosen as underdogs in this season.

-- In the 141 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 61 times (61-73-7).
+- Arizona has entered 42 games this season as the underdog by +115 or more and is 17-25 in those contests.

-- The Diamondbacks have a 6-5-0 record against the spread this season.
+- The Diamondbacks have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!